-Question: How do different locations (on the open grass, under trees, or on the black top) affect the surface temperature of the ground on the school campus?
-The temperature was the highest on the black top because there is nowhere for the heat to go but tree under was arass and erence DOUT a. ait + Same black nuhen P one The shade from notter. not help at 275 ad all 10tter var
+Question: How do different locations (on the open grass, under trees, or on the black top) affect

+the surface temperature of the ground on the school campus?
+The temperature

+was the highest on the black top because there

+is nowhere for the heat to go but sit on the

+top.
+The grass and under the tree was

+about the same they had a difference

+of one 1°C when the black top hos

+atleast 6° hotter.
+The shade from

+the trees and not help at all because

+orass.

+grass.